 Pathophysiology of Myocardial Infarction: Peter Fattal, MD, Invasive Cardiologist, Michigan CardioVascular Institute, Covenant HealthCare

 From EMS to ER: Ensuring the Best Care: Steve Vance, MD, FACEP, Associate Dean, Distributed Campus-Saginaw, CMU College of Medicine and Ken White, EMT-P, I/C Education Manager, MMR

 Interventional Treatments: Michael Lauer, M.D., Interventional Cardiologist, Director of Regional STEMI and Heart Failure Programs, MidMichigan Health

-Surgical Treatment of Coronary Artery Disease: Robert Jones, MD, Thoracic Surgeon, MidMichigan Health
+Stable Coronary Artery Disease: What is the best strategy for revascularization?: Robert Jones, MD, Thoracic Surgeon, MidMichigan Health

 Improving Patients’ Readiness for Coronary Artery Bypass Graft Surgery: Kristine Chaisson, RN, BSN, CCRN, MS, Holy Cross Hospital